 e.g. intuitive decisions / "gut feeling" about "good" and "bad", being angry at someone, being in love with someone

 “Primate brain” (cortex)

-- e.g. solving the task "12 * 12", thinking of tomorrow or yesterday, deliberately suppressing an anger response in a social situation, having an "idea"
+e.g. solving the task "12 * 27", thinking of tomorrow or yesterday, deliberately suppressing an anger response in a social situation, concentrating on a task

 In reality, these regions and their functions are strongly linked.
 So we can think about a possible stressful situation of tomorrow, while inadvertently getting sweaty hands or showing other stress reactions.
 On the other hand, we can notice that our body is showing certain emotions and sensations, which then make us think and reflect ("Why ...?").
 For us, the task "12 * 12" may be difficult to solve at first, requiring strained thinking (working of the cerebral cortex), and then progressively becoming an intuitive response through continuous practice and repetition.
 Thus, the activities of the cerebral cortex and the other brain regions are almost always linked.
 Furthermore, "primate brain" does not mean that only primates have a cerebral cortex, or that only primates can have high cognitive abilities.